 * Case is one of several suits over smartphone market (Adds magistrate judge’s order allowing Page deposition)

 SAN FRANCISCO, July 21 (Reuters) - Both Oracle Corp and Google Inc have taken unreasonable positions on the scale of damages involved in a high stakes patent battle over the Android operating system, a U.S. judge said in court.

 “You’re both asking for the moon and you should be more reasonable,” U.S. District Judge William Alsup said in a testy hearing on Thursday.

-The case is part of a wider web of litigation among phone makers and software firms over who owns the patents used in smartphones and tablets, as rivals aggressively rush into a market in which Apple (AAPL.O) jump-started with iPhone and iPad.
+The case is part of a wider web of litigation among phone makers and software firms over who owns the patents used in smartphones and tablets, as rivals aggressively rush into a market in which Apple jump-started with iPhone and iPad.

-In court filings, Google casts Oracle’s damages calculations as between $1.4 and $6.1 billion and asked Alsup to disallow Oracle’s estimates.
+Google casts Oracle’s damages calculations as between $1.4 and $6.1 billion and asked Alsup to disallow Oracle’s estimates.

-Alsup sharply questioned Oracle attorney Steven Holtzman about Oracle’s damages estimate, noting the expert who crafted it was paid $700 an hour by Oracle and came up with a figure topping $6 billion.
+At a hearing on Thursday in a San Francisco federal courtroom, Alsup sharply questioned Oracle attorney Steven Holtzman about Oracle’s damages estimate, noting the expert who crafted it was paid $700 an hour by Oracle and came up with a figure topping $6 billion.

 Google maintains that Oracle deserves no damages.